Yuba City, California: Early history

-Flood of 1955
+The Flood of 1955

 In December 1955, a series of storms dropped torrential rain throughout northern California.
 The deluge caused all the rivers in the region to overflow their banks and to break through levees.
 The Christmas Eve levee break at Yuba City was particularly disastrous, with 38 people losing their lives, and heavy damage occurring in the downtown section.
 According to Dick Brandt, manager of the Yuba County airport in 1955, between 550 and 600 Sutter County residents were rescued from the floodwater by helicopter.

-B-52 airplane crash
+The 1961 B-52 airplane crash

 On March 14, 1961, a Boeing B-52 Stratofortress carrying nuclear weapons, flying near Yuba City, encountered a pressurization problem, and had to drop to a lower altitude.
 Because of this, more fuel than expected was used, and the aircraft ran out of fuel.
 It crashed before meeting with a tanker aircraft.
 The pilot gave the bailout command, and the crew egressed at 10,000 ft, except for the pilot, who ejected at 4,000 ft, while avoiding a populated area.
 The aircraft was destroyed.
 The weapons, two Mark 39 (3.8 megatons each) thermonuclear bombs (identified from declassified Department of Energy films and photographs) were destroyed on impact though no explosion took place, and there was no release of radioactive material as a result.

-1976 school bus crash
+The 1976 school bus crash

 On May 21, 1976, a school bus carrying members of the Yuba City High School's choir to a performance at Miramonte High School in Orinda, California plunged 28 feet off the exit ramp on I-680 at Marina Vista Road in Martinez, California.
 Twenty-seven students and one adult chaperone died and twenty-three students were seriously injured.